02 Jun Why Buy Electric? Top Reasons to Buy EV

 EV batteries are built to last the service life of the car and are pretty reliable.
 Replacing a battery isn’t cheap—it can cost thousands of dollars—but battery costs are coming down, even as the technology becomes more advanced.

 Discounts are also available for EV owners looking to upgrade to a higher-powered home charger.
 Individuals and businesses in some states can get rebates for installing EV charging stations.
 And some insurance companies offer discounts for EV owners.
 Some cities are even offering free or discounted city parking for those driving an electric vehicle.
-New incentives for EVs are being introduced all the time.
+New incentives for EVs introduced all the time.

 EVs are also raising the bar when it comes to car technology, and as an EV owner you’ll benefit from these advancements.
 Features include controlling parts of your EV from your smart phone, such as locking or unlocking your vehicle.
 Owners of one EV model can heat up their car on a cold winter morning from inside their house using an app.